 We need to rethink our approach to public safety and focus on reforming our criminal justice system with evidence-based solutions that reduce crime and ensure justice for all.
 We make our communities safer and save taxpayer money by strengthening community and family services that lift people up, not by imprisoning millions of people.

 Celeste believes penalties for people convicted of crimes should be commensurate with the crime and must include opportunity for reform, rehabilitation, and education.
 Importantly, the notion of what’s fair or commensurate must be equally applied without racial, social or economic bias.
-It is imperative that we rid our judicial system of the systemic discrimination that leads to longer and harsher sentences for low income and people of color.
+It is imperative that we rid our judicial system of the systemic discrimination that leads to longer and harsher sentences for people of color and people with low income.

 Studies show that for every $1 invested in early childhood education, $7 is saved because those children are far less likely to commit crimes or be arrested later in life.
 Celeste would rather invest money in our young children to give them bright futures, then spend money later to feed, house and imprison adults.